 Our entrance is step-free and wheelchair accessible.

-If you'd like to reserve a wheelchair, email us at firstname.lastname@example.org the day before your visit.
+If you'd like to borrow a wheelchair, fill in our accessibility aid form at least 24 hours in advance of your visit.
 Or ask for one at the Welcome Desk when you arrive.

 Our Shop and Café are located on the ground floor.
 A ramp and two lifts provide access to the galleries and exhibition spaces.